seamless-protocol/leverage-tokens/docs/src/src/interfaces/periphery/ILeverageRouter.sol/interface.ILeverageRouter.md

 ### deposit

-Deposit equity into a strategy
+Deposit equity into a LeverageToken

-*Flash loans the collateral required to add the equity to the strategy, receives debt, then swaps the debt to the strategy's collateral asset.
+*Flash loans the collateral required to add the equity to the LeverageToken, receives debt, then swaps the debt to the LeverageToken's collateral asset.
 The swapped assets and the sender's supplied collateral are used to repay the flash loan*

 *The sender should approve the LeverageRouter to spend an amount of collateral assets greater than the equity being added to facilitate the deposit in the case that the deposit requires additional collateral to cover swap slippage when swapping